Sleep problems can precede Parkinson’s diagnosis.

 • Excessive Daytime Sleepiness, or feeling excessively sleepy during the day, despite having enough sleep at night.

-• Excessive Daytime Sleepiness (EDS) is a common prodromal symptom in Parkinson’s disease, affecting a significant proportion of individuals before the onset of motor symptoms but can be treated (4, 5).
+• Excessive Daytime Sleepiness (EDS) is a common early symptom in Parkinson’s, affecting a significant proportion of people before the onset of motor symptoms but can be treated (4, 5).

-• Insomnia and obstructive sleep apnea are also considered potential prodromal features of Parkinson’s disease, although the evidence is less robust compared to RBD (4).
+• Insomnia and obstructive sleep apnea are also considered potential prodromal features of Parkinson’s, although the evidence is less robust compared to RBD (4).

 Infosheet under review